 Tray structure of stacking wormeries allows easy access to the compost.
 The worm wee is collected from a tap in the raised base and once diluted is used as a plant feed.
 Worm compost is rich in nutrient and also has a good water holding capacity

-The demonstration site ihas moved to Stokes Wood Allotment Gardens, 2B Stokes Drive, Leicester, LE3 9BS.
-It was formally openned as part of Compost Awareness Week 2019 and will be open to visitors on Wednesday mornings and by appointment.
+The demonstration site has moved to Stokes Wood Allotment Gardens, 2B Stokes Drive, Leicester, LE3 9BS.
+It was formally openned as part of Compost Awareness Week 2019 and is open to visitors on Wednesday mornings and by appointment.

-The new venue is adjacent to the site hall, home of the Stokes Wood Wednesday Breakfast Club will demonstrate the composting of cooked food, kitchen and garden waste from the allotment.
+The new venue is adjacent to the site hall, home of the Stokes Wood Wednesday Breakfast Club which serves breakfast, teas and coffees Wednesday mornings.
+This allows us to demonstrate the composting of cooked food, kitchen and garden waste from the allotment.

 The shows a range of bins for composting garden and kitchen waste.
 It also includse a range of wormeries and bins for the composting of cooked food.
 This is the fourth site for the demonstration first establihed in 2009 and will be the first site with sufficient compostable material available to hot compost garden waste in conventional wooden bins, Hot composting will also be undertaken using Hotbins, a Jorraform tumbler and a Green Johanna.
 It will also include an area devoted to the preparation of liquid fertilizers e.g. comfrey tea, nettle tea and both conventional and aerated compost tea.
 These are seasonal displays dependent of the growth of our nettles and comfrey.